PAHGISL/github_tutorial/README.md

-# 🧪 GitHub 101: Version Control for Our Lab
+# 🧪 GitHub 101: Version Control for PAHGISL

-Welcome to the lab's introductory session on GitHub!
+Welcome to the PAHGISL's introductory session on GitHub!
 This guide will help you set up your environment and understand the basics of version control without getting technical.

 ## ✅ Prerequisites (Complete Before Session)